 Diversity, Equity, Inclusion, and Accessibility (DEIA)

-EPS is committed to take meaningful action against racism, and in particular deep systemic anti-Black racism, by being anti-racist.
+EPS is committed to take meaningful action against racism by being anti-racist.

-We have a department strategic plan that embraces inclusion and diversity and we must live up to those aspirations.
+We have a department strategic plan and mission statement that embraces inclusion and diversity and we must live up to those aspirations.